 - The lights festival in Auckland is a free treat hosted by the city.

-- For information (not yet announced) on next year’s event, keep an eye on this page, or their official website.
+- For information (not yet announced) on next year’s event, keep an eye on this page, or their facebook page.

 - It is much smaller in scale than Sydney Australia’s annual Vivid festival.

 - The two other major annual Auckland light festivals are the Chinese Lantern Festival and the Diwali Festival.

 - A few other examples of night photography on Albom Adventures include the Sonoran lights at the Desert Botanical Garden, Moscow at night, and a mysterious light beam over Rangitoto Island.